-Posted on January 3, 2018 in Alcoholism
+Posted in Alcoholism on January 3, 2018

 The Cost of Binge Drinking

 Over half of the alcohol consumed in the U.S. is done so as part of a binge drinking session, and about one in six adults binge drinks regularly.
-Regular binge drinking could be a sign of a problem, so finding binge drinking counseling to help you regain control is crucial.
+Regular binge drinking could be a sign of a problem, so finding binge drinking treatment to help you regain control is crucial.
 However, you may not realize how much binge drinking costs society each year, from healthcare expenses to lost productivity in the workplace.

 How Much Does Binge Drinking Cost the U.S.?